xwal/awesome-stars/topics.md

 - [HabitRPG/habitica](https://github.com/HabitRPG/habitica) - A habit tracker app which treats your goals like a Role Playing Game.
 - [vuejs/vue](https://github.com/vuejs/vue) - This is the repo for Vue 2.
 For Vue 3, go to https://github.com/vuejs/core
 - [justjavac/free-programming-books-zh_CN](https://github.com/justjavac/free-programming-books-zh_CN) - :books: 免费的计算机编程类中文书籍，欢迎投稿

+## vuejs

+- [ElemeFE/element](https://github.com/ElemeFE/element) - A Vue.js 2.0 UI Toolkit for Web
+- [HabitRPG/habitica](https://github.com/HabitRPG/habitica) - A habit tracker app which treats your goals like a Role Playing Game.

 ## web